 What is the most important feature of an adaptive clothing fabric?

-The combination of extreme 4-way stretch and excellent recovery is most important.
-This pairing creates "easy-wear" functionality.
-It reduces dressing effort while ensuring clothes fit well and look good.
+The combination of extreme 4-way stretch (≥80% elongation) and excellent recovery (≥95% per ASTM D3107) is most important.
+This pairing creates "easy-wear" functionality — it reduces dressing effort while ensuring clothes maintain shape and appearance after repeated assisted dressing.

 Can I just use standard high-stretch yoga fabric?